parksquare/Buildscreen/README.md

 This project is a modernized resurrection of the original open source project by (now defunct) Orbit One.

 We've streamlined the service layer to use the latest Azure DevOps REST APIs for best performance, improved the styling, fixed some bugs, and migrated the whole thing to .Net Core.
+Also supports display of Gravatar and Azure DevOps avatars.

 Supported statuses
 ------------------